noop-dev/VICE_emu/testprogs/CIA/tod/readme.txt

 following is an attempt to collect the available info and prove it piece by piece in seperated test programs.

-a (*) before a sentence/paragraph indicates parts that still need to be backed up by a test
 --------------------------------------------------------------------------------

 First, this is what the datasheet says: